 - 1. No smoking on the school site. - 2.
 No dogs are allowed on the school site, except guide dogs or accessibility dogs. - 3.
 All parents entering the school should do so through the main front door. - 4.
-All visitors must report to the school office and sign in and out of the Visitors Book. - 5.
-Parents must complete the Late Book or the Leaving School Book to ensure that we know exactly who is in the building.
+All visitors must report to the school office and sign in and out of the iPad. - 5.
+Parents must sign their child in or out of the iPad when arriving late with your child or when taking school out of school early to ensure that we know exactly who is in the building.